Runnin' with the Devil

-"Runnin' with the Devil" is a song by the American hard rock band Van Halen.
-Released as the second single from the band's 1978 eponymous debut album.
-The song lyrics were inspired by the funk band Ohio Players 1974 song "Runnin' from the Devil".
+"Runnin' with the Devil" is a song by the American hard rock band Van Halen, released as the second single from their eponymous debut album in April 1978.
+The lyrics were inspired by Ohio Players 1974 song "Runnin' from the Devil".
 In 2009, "Runnin' with the Devil" was named the 9th greatest hard rock song of all time by VH1.
 Chuck Klosterman of Vulture ranked it the eighth-best Van Halen song, praising the staccato bass playing as well as David Lee Roth's vocal performance.

+"Runnin' with the Devil" remains a staple track of classic rock radio and Van Halen's discography.
+Alex Van Halen has stated that this song "best epitomizes why Eddie Van Halen was such a genius".

 Composition

 The song begins with a collection of car horns sounding.
 The horns were taken from the band's own cars and mounted in a box and powered by two car batteries, with a foot switch.
 Producer Ted Templeman slowed the horns down before adding them to the track.
 This same idea was first used during the band's club sets and appeared on the Gene Simmons-recorded demo of the song, as well as the song "House of Pain" which preceded it on the demo.
 A four-measure guitar solo is played after the second and third chorus.

 Initial pressings of the Van Halen compilation Best Of, Vol.1 contained an alternate edit of "Runnin' with the Devil" where the verses, chorus and solos were arranged in a different order than that of the original album version.
 It was reported that this was accidental and subsequent pressings have replaced this version with the one found on Van Halen.